-- The problem arises of competing assignments of hits to the different track candidates or to noise.
-What is the optimal assignment? - In essence this is the travelling salesman's problem.
-It is not sure that the nearest track is the best.
-The problem should be tackled by minimizing a total energy function. - In the Elastic Arms Algorithm a number of "deformable track templates" must first be found.
+In case of competing assignments of hits to a given track candidate - or to noise - what is the optimal assignment?

+In essence this is the travelling salesman's problem.
+It is not sure that the nearest hit is the best choice.
+The problem should be tackled by minimizing a total energy function.

+In the Elastic Arms Algorithm a number of "deformable track templates" must first be found.
 These should also include a "noise template".
-The number of tracks stays fixed, but their parameters can change during the procedure.
+The number of tracks stays fixed, but which hits are assigned to which tracks is not yet fixed.